All American Freeway

 The All American Freeway is a highway in the U.S. state of North Carolina connecting I-295 and the western suburbs of Fayetteville to Fort Bragg.
 The majority of its length is a controlled-access freeway, while the northernmost 1.28 mi of the road is a limited-access divided highway.
 Inside Fort Bragg it is named the All American Parkway.
 The road parallels NC 24/NC 87 (Bragg Boulevard) for much of its length outside of Fort Bragg.

 The length of the freeway carries the unsigned designation Secondary Road 1007 (SR 1007) outside of Fort Bragg.
 SR 1007 also continues southeast from the southern terminus of the freeway along Owen Drive to Wilmington Highway (SR 2337, formerly NC 87).

 Route description

 Fayetteville

 The All American Freeway begins at a signalized intersection with Owen Drive and Walter Reed Road and heads north-northwest as a four-lane freeway with a Jersey barrier median.
 It immediately meets US 401 Bus. at an interchange, after which the Jersey barrier becomes a wide grass median.
 Continuing north through a residential area, the freeway comes to two consecutive diamond interchanges for Cliffdale Road and Morganton Road.
 Entering a commercial area and passing around the Cross Creek Mall, the road meets US 401 at a folded diamond interchange.

-The freeway then continues north through another residential area, meeting Santa Fe Drive before coming to a partially-completed combination interchange with NC 295, allowing indirect access to NC 24, NC 87, and NC 210.
+The freeway then continues north through another residential area, meeting Santa Fe Drive before coming to a partially-completed combination interchange with I-295, allowing indirect access to NC 24, NC 87, and NC 210.
 This interchange marks the boundary of Fort Bragg.